Architectural Design (MA)

 Your studies will also include workshops, lectures and seminars as part of optional modules, and as support for the design module.
 Teaching also includes the provision of online learning materials, such as briefs, bibliographies, readings and precedents, as appropriate to the module.
 We aim to make appropriate use of audio-visual support to aid learning and development of subject-specific skills.
 You will be given access to relevant teaching materials through the University’s virtual learning environment, Learning Central.

 The dissertation element of the programme is conducted through the process of design, continuing on from your taught design project completed in the first part of the course.
 We advise that you continue to meet with your design unit tutor on a weekly basis until June.
-This is usually followed by a period of reflection and writing (self-directed studies) where you will work independently under the guidance of your Unit tutor and under the supervision of the programme leader and other members of the academic staff.
+This is usually followed by a period of reflection and writing (self-directed studies) where you will work independently under the guidance of your Unit tutor and under the supervision of the Programme Leader and other members of the academic staff.

 How will I be supported?

 Contact time with staff is high and you will receive regular feedback on your progress throughout the course though your weekly tutorials.
-The Programme Convener is responsible for overseeing student progress.
+The Programme Leader is responsible for overseeing student progress.
 You will also have a personal tutor with whom you can (in confidence) discuss any concerns that may affect your progress.
 Regular progress reviews are held throughout the year with the year team, and an open-door policy exists throughout the School.

 The architectural library is located in the same building as the School and provides easy access to resources and support.
 Electronic course materials are also generally held on the University network.